 Your accommodation: Quest on Cambridge

 Quest on Cambridge serviced apartment-style hotel rooms offer guests a relaxed and comfortable Christchurch accommodation experience.
 Each room has an open-plan living area, a fully equipped kitchen, and natural light.
-Quest on Cambridge is a short walk from the south shopping center and only a short walk to the Botanic Gardens.Following the 2011 earthquake that razed its centre and much of the outlying suburbs, Christchurch is well into a billion-dollar makeover.
+Quest on Cambridge is a short walk from the south shopping centre and to the Botanic Gardens.Following earthquakes that razed its centre and much of the outlying suburbs, Ōtautahi-Christchurch is well into a billion-dollar makeover.
 In the middle of the Canterbury Plains, bordering the pacific ocean, New Zealand’s newest city is an ideal gateway to exploring the middle of the South.
+Go punting on the Avon River, take a historic tram ride, catch the gondola to the rim of an extinct volcano or do all three!
+See the world's only Cardboard Cathedral and for nature enthusiasts - wander the renowned Christchurch Botanic Gardens, or head to Oxford Terrace in the city to find a great spot to eat or drink.
+Drive an hour in any direction to ski, mountain bike, wine taste, whale-watch, bungy jump or play golf.
+Take the winding Port Hills road to the French settlement of Akaroa & Banks Peninsula and tour the vines in Waipara for an authentic New Zealand wine-tasting experience.

 Enjoy a full day tour to Akaroa with Canterbury Leisure Tours.
 You will travel the scenic route to Akaroa via Governors Bay, Gebbies Pass, Lake Forsyth and Little River.
 Stop for spectacular views over the Akaroa Harbour.
 You'll then take a two hour cruise through Akaroa Harbour for a chance to see this quaint french settlement from the sea as well as dolphins, penguins and seals.
 On the return journey to Christchurch you will visit the cheese factory at Barry's Bay and sample some of New Zealand's finest cheese.